-Dr. Saleki-Gerhardt is AbbVie's Executive Vice President, Operations.
-She served as Senior Vice President, Operations from 2013 to 2018.
+Dr. Saleki-Gerhardt is AbbVie's Executive Vice President, Chief Operations Officer.
+She served as Executive Vice President, Operations from 2018 to July 2023, and as Senior Vice President, Operations from 2013 to 2018.
 Dr. Saleki-Gerhardt served as Abbott's Vice President, Pharmaceuticals Manufacturing and Supply from 2011 to 2012, and as Divisional Vice President, Quality Assurance, Global Pharmaceutical Operations from 2008 to 2011.
 Dr. Saleki-Gerhardt joined Abbott in 1993 and was first appointed as an AbbVie corporate officer in December 2012.
 She serves on the board of Entegris Inc.